 A brief word on the name: I have linked here to the Kindle version on Amazon, which is the American version with the word “soccer” obviously used.
 Same for the paperback edition available there.
 In the rest of the world, it uses “football.”
 And other than the intro to the US edition, it’s the same inside.
 And as for history, here’s my little bit on where the word “soccer ” came from.

 There is a sub-genre of books in which Americans “discover” the game of football, almost always in England.
-Obviously, mine could fit here, but I wrote a travel and cultural guidebook, whereas Chuck Culpepper, a journalist who was then with the LA Times based in London, has written a fun one here.
+Obviously, my own book could fit here, but I wrote a travel and cultural guidebook, whereas Chuck Culpepper, a journalist who was then with the LA Times based in London, has written a fun one here.

 The story is simply this: after a while, covering sports takes all the fun out of it (I can attest this is true, one reason I quit being a sportswriter), and this had happened to Culpepper.
 Then he was somehow drawn to Portsmouth, on the South Coast of England, where he “discovered” English football supporter culture — Portsmouth being a fine place to do so, by the way.
 By discovering what he calls “basically childhood with beer,” he falls back in love with sports.